 How much should my car payment be?

 Your car payment, including principal, interest, and insurance, should total no more than 10 to 15% of your monthly income.
 Sound like too much math?
 No worries.
-To figure out the right payment, check out an online payment calculator to make the math easier.
+To figure out the right payment, check out an online payment calculator.